 Note: Create goals and set up better reporting by using Learning Plans.
 There are four Learning Plan options available to meet your company's training needs.
 This article gives a high level overview of each.

 Fixed Date Learning Plan

-A Learning Plan with static start and end dates.
+A Learning Plan with static start and end dates with the option to add a late completion window.
 It is the most flexible type of Learning plan to create and edit.
 If you are new to Learning plans, this is the best type to start with.
 To learn more, view the article Fixed Date Learning Plans.